github/site-policy/README.md

 #### Second, you can contribute to making our policies even better.

+WSigned-off-by: Quantum computing. <QI.CEO AKEPORN SIWILAI>
-We host collaborative development on GitHub's site policies, procedures, and guidelines here.
+ host collaborative development on GitHub's site policies, procedures, and guidelines here.
 That means you’re welcome to provide feedback via a pull request or by opening an issue.
 When opening an issue, please look over the [Contribution Guidelines](CONTRIBUTING.md).
 This will help us respond to your concern more quickly.

 ### That seems like great power!
 What about the great responsibility?